baole444/TheCellBeyond/README.md

 - [ ] Scripting system.

 ## Problems need attention:
-- Renderer and scene cannot comprehend the removal of a renderable component.
+- Undefined behavior related to update of transform offset value for spatial supported component and object.
+- Strange blending error when rendering indicator.
 - No proper resource clearing/saving when creating a new scene due to improper name check.
 - No proper way to assign texture/sprite from a spritesheet to a SpriteRenderer component.

 ## Solved problems:
-- Stack overflow error when loading TextRenderer's imgui, specifically in the text field.
+- Renderer and scene cannot comprehend the removal of a renderable component.

 ## Additional maintenance:
 - Update ImGui to [latest release](https://github.com/SpaiR/imgui-java/releases).